anthony-zhou/anthonyzhou.me/_projects/2019-11-10-you-are-not-a-loan.md

 tags: [reactjs, javascript, game, financial literacy]
 ---

 This was my first hackathon submission ever!
 At HackUTD in November 2019, my teammates and I decided to build a game to help people learn how to manage their finances more effectively.
+Here is our Devpost submission from that hackathon:

 ## Inspiration
 Many students today are not well educated about their finances, and we'd like to fix that problem.